Orsted, Eversource Connecticut tilt

 The joint venture said Orsted will develop and construct the offshore generation assets while Eversource will tackle the onshore transmission system.

-As part of the proposal the partners said they will commit $4m to the stats program for low income families and invest $600,000 in scholarships.
+As part of the proposal the partners said they will commit $4m to a state programme for low income families and invest $600,000 in scholarships.

 Bidding in the maiden offshore wind round for the state closes 2 April.
 Winners will be announced in June.